 Together we will end the practice of solitary confinement in Arkansas

-Solitary confinement is the process by which individuals are kept isolated for 23-24 hours a day in a 6 by 9 foot cell with limited human interaction and little constructive activity.
+Individuals are isolated for 23-24 hours a day in a 6x9' cell with limited human interaction and little constructive activity.